Linfeng-Tang/PIAFusion/README.md

 # PIAFusion
-The code of “PIAFusion: A Progressive Infrared and Visible Image Fusion Network Based on Illumination Aware”
+This is official tensorflow implementation of “PIAFusion: A Progressive Infrared and Visible Image Fusion Network Based on Illumination Aware”

 ## Recommended Environment